 Friends of the Earth’s own recommendations are more ambitious.
-We want to see a doubling of UK tree cover by 2045 (from 13% to 26% of UK land cover).
-That’s because we believe we need to go further and faster than the CCC say to reduce and draw down carbon emissions: climate breakdown is hitting sooner, the science is more urgent, and climate justice demands we act faster.
+We want to see UK tree cover doubled, from 13% to 26% of UK land cover.
+That’s because we believe we need to go further and faster than the CCC says to reduce and draw down carbon emissions: climate breakdown is hitting sooner, the science is more urgent, and climate justice demands we act faster.
 What’s more, we have the necessary land space available – providing we reduce our consumption of meat and dairy over time – so why wouldn’t we grow more trees on the land we free up?
-After all, even doubling our woodland cover from today’s low levels would still leave us way behind many other countries: the current EU average woodland cover is 37%.
+After all, even doubling our woodland cover from today’s low levels would still leave us way behind many other countries: the current EU average woodland cover is 38%.

-Breaking down the numbers, here’s what’s needed to meet our goal of doubling UK tree cover by 2045:
+Breaking down the numbers, here’s what’s needed to meet our goal of doubling UK tree cover:

 - UK woodland cover is currently 13% of total land area, so doubling it would take us to 26%.